Skip to content

 75%

-The vast majority of states that contract with MCOs reported that 75% or more of their Medicaid beneficiaries were enrolled in MCOs1
+Most states that contract with MCOs enroll 75% or more of all Medicaid beneficiaries in MCOs.1

 The managed care difference